Tools and Hardware

 Computer

-I work on a MacBook Pro 14" (M1 Max) paired with a BenQ 4K 32 Inch monitor at my desk.
-The combination of portability and power covers everything from heavy Figma files to light development work.
+I work on an M1 Max MacBook Pro 14" paired with a BenQ 4K 32" monitor at my desk.
+The combination of portability and power covers everything from heavy Figma files to development work.

 Peripherals

-I use a Logitech MX Keys Advanced Wireless Illuminated Keyboard for Mac and a Logitech M720 Triathlon Multi-Device Wireless mousm.
+I use a Logitech MX Keys Advanced Wireless Illuminated Keyboard for Mac and a Logitech M720 Triathlon Multi-Device Wireless mouse.

-I use an M1 iPad Pro 13" for lots of non design or coding use.
+I use an M1 iPad Pro 13" for reading, browsing, and general use outside of design and coding work.

 Design Software